UniMath/agda-unimath/src/foundation/mere-logical-equivalences.lagda.md

   {l1 l2 : Level} {A : UU l1} {B : UU l2}
   where

-  forward-mere-consequence-mere-iff : A ⇔ B → A ⇒ B
+  forward-mere-function-mere-iff : A ⇔ B → A ⇒ B
-  forward-mere-consequence-mere-iff =
+  forward-mere-function-mere-iff =
     rec-trunc-Prop
-      ( prop-mere-consequence A B)
+      ( prop-mere-function A B)
       ( unit-trunc-Prop ∘ forward-implication)

-  backward-mere-consequence-mere-iff : A ⇔ B → B ⇒ A
+  backward-mere-function-mere-iff : A ⇔ B → B ⇒ A
-  backward-mere-consequence-mere-iff =
+  backward-mere-function-mere-iff =
     rec-trunc-Prop
-      ( prop-mere-consequence B A)
+      ( prop-mere-function B A)
       ( unit-trunc-Prop ∘ backward-implication)
 ```

-### Mere logical equivalence is equivalent to mutual mere logical consequence
+### Mere logical equivalence is equivalent to having bidirectional mere functions

 For all types we have the equivalence